fulcrologic/fulcro/README.md

 There are a number of things to take note of:

-- The argument list to your body of the component has three arguments.
+- The argument list to your body of the component has two arguments.
 They will be:
   - The state of your component (you need not worry where it is stored)
-  - The overall application state atom, which you should mainly use in an abstract sense to embed sub-components.
-Accessing the items of the app state introduces coupling, while just passing it along as abstract data limits such coupling.
-  - A higher-order function for making event handlers for your UI
+  - The rendering context.
+This context is used for generating event handlers and for rendering sub-components.

 Now, you can write the rendering itself based on your localized understanding of the component model.
 E.g. you simply access the first argument as a "calendar" model: